-If you are getting divorced in Florida, custody is likely to be one of the issues that you will need to resolve.
-In Florida, there are two types of joint custody to take into consideration: joint legal custody and joint physical custody.
-The team at The Virga Law Firm, P.A. can help explain the differences between these two types of joint custody, and what they mean for your children.
+If you are getting divorced in Florida, parental responsibility is likely to be one of the issues that you will need to resolve.
+In Florida, there are two things to take into consideration: the parental responsibility itself and time sharing schedules.
+The team at The Virga Law Firm, P.A. can help explain the differences between these two crucial components and what they mean for your children.

-Joint legal custody refers to the right that parents have to make decisions about their child's education, health care, and other important matters.
-Even in instances where one parent has primary physical custody of the child, both parents still have a say when making decisions about the child's welfare.
+Parental responsibility refers to the right that parents have to make decisions about their child's education, health care, and other important matters.
+Even in instances where one parent has primary responsibility for the child, both parents still have a say when making decisions about the child's welfare.

-Joint physical custody refers to the right each parent has to spend time with their child.
-This can be established through a joint parenting plan, which is a schedule that outlines when each parent will have time with the child.
+Time sharing refers to the right each parent has to spend time with their child.
+This can be established through a parenting plan, which is a schedule that outlines when each parent will have time with the child.

-It is important to keep in mind that joint physical custody does not necessarily mean that both parents have equal time with the child.
+It is important to keep in mind that time sharing does not necessarily mean that both parents have equal time with the child.
 Instead, it gives both parents the opportunity to spend significant amounts of time with their child.

-In Florida, joint custody is decided on a case-by-case basis.
-The courts are required to take the best interests of the child into account when making a decision about joint custody.
+In Florida, parental responsibility is decided on a case-by-case basis.
+The courts are required to take the best interests of the child into account when making a decision about parental responsibility.
 Factors that the court will review include:

 The child's age